 Lunch detention meets daily and serves as a consequence for many minor student discipline issues.
-Students will report directly to the ISR room and escorted through the lunch line.
+Students are expected to get their lunch and report to the ISS room for the entire lunch.
 While in lunch detention, students are expected to sit in their assigned seat, remain silent, and not be disruptive in any way.